ShawnLin013/NumberPicker/README.md

 - Customizable dividers(color, distance, thickness)
 - Horizontal and Vertical mode are both supported
 - Ascending and Descending order are both supported
-- Also supports the negative values
+- Also supports negative values and multiple lines

 ## Usage